robocorp/robocorp/workitems/docs/guides/local-development.md

 items, in the form of JSON files.

 The environment variables `RC_WORKITEM_INPUT_PATH` and `RC_WORKITEM_OUTPUT_PATH`
-are also required, and should contain the paths to the input and output JSON files.
+should also be set, and should contain the paths to the input and output JSON files.
 The output file will be created by the library, but the input file should be created manually.